LesJahames/mindustry-hacked/README.md

 ### Crafting

+> If you know Java, and wish to help write custom code to allow a single machine to choose what to make please feel free to help out.
+(PR's will be reviewed and commented on, then possibly merged)

 * Item Replicators (Consumes power to produce items, one machine for each item)

-> TODO: Build Item Replicator to accept what item it should make, allowing the player to decide what each Item Replicator should be producing.
-(Rather than each item being a seperate machine)
+* Liquid Replicators (Consumes power to produce liquids, one machine for each liquid)

 ### Units